MRT GoMRTGo

 • Tapping in before 7.45am costs less

-You do not need to buy a paper ticket for everyday travel.
+You do not need a paper ticket for everyday travel.
 Most riders use one of:

 • a contactless bank card or a phone wallet